moralgity/plugBot/README.md

 # plugBot
-A quick node.js bot using the plug.dj api
+A quick node.js bot for a certan plug.dj room